FelixOnline/v2/content/articles/2011-11-17-boosting-mobile-innovation.md

 subtitle: >
   Kin-Hing Lo explores the revolutionary impact of mobile proliferation on our lives
 date: "2011-11-17 21:41:25 +0000"

 # Attributes from Felix Online V1
 id: "1783"
 old_path: /tech/1783/boosting-mobile-innovation
 aliases:
  - /tech/1783/boosting-mobile-innovation
+imported: true
+comments:
+ - Thanks for the mention of EpiSurveyor we surpassed 6300 users in 170 countries worldwide last week  Your readers can use it to collect all sorts of field data for free at wwwepisurveyororg

 # Article Taxonomies
 categories:
  - tech
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true